ewjohn127/dsc_project4/README.md

 ## Overview

-This Proect is a sentiment analysis with NLP.
+This Project is a sentiment analysis with NLP.
 It identifies positve vs non-positive (neutral, negative) sentiment of tweets on the topic of dogecoin.

 ### The Stakeholder / Business Problem
 Our hypothetical stakeholder is a Marketing team for a hedgefund.
 As a Marketing team for a hedgefund, understanding current sentiment around dogecoin will be key to helping clients understand and navigate this market.
 In this projec, we analyze sentiment around Dogecoin on Twitter.
 Dogecoin is a cryptocurrency with a $30B market cap.
 Twitter is an excellent way to get a 'pulse' on public sentiment, and in this presentation we'll show you how this team explored public sentiment via a form of machine learning called sentiment analysis